Emmaker/CosmicExpanse/README.md

 - The changes in the pull request must not intentionally obstruct the functionality of another feature or another mod's features
 - The changes in the pull request must not attack or slander another person or group
 - The changes in the pull request must not contain nudity, excesive gore/violence, or bigotry against real world people or groups

-## Credits

-Credits can be viewed in-game through the ``Cosmic Expanse - Credits`` codex, but a seperate list of credits will be kept here for easy refence.
-This list may be inaccurate or outdated, however, so use it at your own discretion:
-- Emmaker - Project lead, coder
-- Kotyarendj - Sprite artist
-- Roll'eG - Sprite artist
-- Abstrusity - Sprite artist
-- Stranger Danger - Ideas guy
-- mailboxmacneil - Mascot
-- Degranon - Major annoyance